Toronto Eaton Centre: Early years

-Despite the controversy and criticisms, the centre was an immediate success, spawning many different shopping centres across Canada bearing the same brand name of Eaton.
+The centre was a success, and additional shopping centres across Canada with the Eaton brand name were built.
 The mall's profits were said to be so lucrative that it has often been credited with keeping the troubled Eaton's chain afloat for another two decades before it succumbed to bankruptcy in 1999.
-Today, the Eaton Centre is one of North America's top shopping destinations, and is Toronto's most popular tourist attraction.
+Today, the Eaton Centre is a popular Toronto tourist attraction.

 One of the most prominent sights in the shopping mall is the group of fibreglass Canada geese hanging from the glass ceiling.
 This group of sculptures, named Flight Stop, is the work of Canadian artist Michael Snow.
 It was also the subject of an important intellectual property court ruling.
 One year, the management of the centre decided to decorate the geese with red ribbons for the Christmas season, without consulting Snow.
 Snow sued, arguing that the ribbons made his naturalistic work "ridiculous" and harmed his reputation as an artist, and in Snow v Eaton Centre Ltd, the court ruled that even though Eaton Centre Limited owned the sculpture, the ribbons had infringed Snow's moral rights.
 The ribbons were ordered removed.

 The Eaton Centre features fibreglass Canada geese hanging from the ceiling, which is an art installation by Michael Snow.
 This installation is named Flight Stop.